MasterKia/PersianBlocker/README.md

 uBlock Origin (uBO)
 </h1>

+uBlock Origin (uBO) is a CPU and memory-efficient wide-spectrum content blocker for Chromium and Firefox.
+It blocks ads, trackers, coin miners, popups, annoying anti-blockers, malware sites, etc., by default using EasyList, EasyPrivacy, Peter Lowe's Blocklist, Online Malicious URL Blocklist, and uBO filter lists.
+There are many other lists available to block even more.
+Hosts files are also supported. uBO uses the EasyList filter syntax and extends the syntax to work with custom rules and filters.

 | Browser   | Install from ... | Status |
 | :-------: | ---------------- | ------ |
 | <img src="https://github.com/user-attachments/assets/b0136512-56a5-4856-8c50-4971c957a24f" alt="Get uBlock Origin for Firefox"> | <a href="https://addons.mozilla.org/addon/ublock-origin/">Firefox Add-ons</a> | [uBO works best on Firefox](https://github.com/gorhill/uBlock/wiki/uBlock-Origin-works-best-on-Firefox) |